TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 {% endraw %}

 I'm using the high resolution Hypervolt sensor for Grid I/O rather than the one minute resolution Alpha ESS sensor.
 A home battery system tries to discharge to match your home's instantaneous load requirements.
 There's always some lag which means there will be small amounts of power imported and exported during the day.
-It will be interesting to see how accurately I can measure these small values compared with the measurements from the electricity meter reported by my energy provider.
+It will be interesting to see how accurately I can measure these small values compared with the measurements from the electricity meter.

 Once you have import and export separated, you create an integral helper for each as above.